• Skip to primary navigation

 Storing and Serving Suggestion

 Mango Pachadi is served as a side dish along with meals on Tamil New Year day.
+The ultimate combination is with curd rice, try once and see and am sure you will thank me for it.
 This keeps well for a day in room temperature and for 2 days if refrigerated.

 FAQS